Following are links to websites you may find helpful. Simply click on a link to visit each website.

 Before deciding upon a specific treatment plan for a patient, medical professionals must take into consideration that the scientific evidence about Lyme and tick-borne diseases is still emerging.
 It may be very helpful to review all of the recent testimony scientists and physicians presented to a review panel during a hearing held to examine the 2006 Infectious Diseases Society of America's Lyme Disease Treatment Guidelines.

 The hearing was held on July 30, 2009 in order to determine if the 2006 IDSA Lyme Treatment Guidelines reflect all of the worldwide, peer-reviewed scientific data and whether these guidelines need to be modified and/or rewritten, based on the evidence presented.
 Much of the scientific research presented pertained to the problems associated with the currently employed testing methods, the evidence that strongly supports the existence of persistent Lyme Borreliosis in some cases, and the treatment of Lyme disease.
-To watch the testimony, click on the TV on the link below:

 For additionial information, please read CALDA Executive Director Lorraine Johnson's excellent article: